armancodv/integral/privacy/PRIVACY-POLICY.md

 We may also receive your data indirectly from the following sources:

-- Integral, Integral Pro, Integral Persian are the same apps and data are shared between them
+- Integral, Integral Pro, Integral Persian, Trigonometry, and Trigonometry Persian are the same apps and data are shared between them
 - Authentication from third-parties such as Google

 ## How will we use your data?